-On average, more than 70% of eConsults have shown to replace routine specialist referrals.
-This drastically reduces costs associated with unnecessary specialist visits, labs and diagnostics, as well as downstream avoidable ED and office visits associated with waiting for specialist availability.
+On average, more than 70% of eConsults have been shown to replace routine specialist referrals.
+This drastically reduces costs associated with unnecessary specialist visits, labs and diagnostics, and downstream avoidable ED and office visits related to waiting for specialist availability.

 According to PCMH FQHC Vista Community Clinic’s ROI calculations, numerous positive impacts on healthcare costs have resulted from using the eConsult asynchronous telehealth platform.
 “We can estimate the total annual referral costs saved are $2,019,600 based on 1,800 eConsults replacing a visit. […] Our total program savings—1,800 e-consults at the current eConsult fee—equate to $1,794,600.”